Summer Reading Selection

 The promise of lazy days, quality time with friends and family, and the opportunity to delve into a good book.

-Here’s a selection of what some of our colleagues at Future Considerations have been reading this summer.
+Here’s a list of good leadership development books that some of our colleagues at Future Considerations have been reading this summer.

 John Watters recommends…